 Type 2 occurrences are incidents that may or did result in harm to a patient in relation to the performance of compounding for or administering by IVIT.
 Registrants are required to document all Type 2 occurrences in the patient file as they happen.

-This is a collection of answers to the most common questions we get about the Inspection Program.
-Please note that they are not intended to be or legal or practice advice.
+This is a helpful resource on the Inspection Program, including fees, definitions and processes in an easy-to-read fact sheet.
+Please note that this is not intended to be legal or practice advice.

-Access FAQs about the College’s inspection program here.
+Access the Fact Sheet about the College’s Inspection Program here.